toant13/DataComparisonTool/README.md

 ##To Do
   * `'Finish status printer'` - As a tool user, I want mis-matches output some how, so that I can visually see mis-matches and investigate why there are data mismatches
   * `'Finish UI'` - As a tool user, I want to have a UI interface, so that I can select data comparison inputs and save comparison outputs
+  * `'Executable jar'` - As a tool user, I want to open the tool by an executable, so that I dont require and IDE to run it.
   * `'Create map'` creator feature - As a tool user, I want a map creator interface, so that I don't have to manually create one
   * `'Create history report comparer'` - As a tool user, I want to history comparison, so that I can keep track of common mismatch trends and link them with common issues to minimize investigation time
   * `'Validate map file'` creator feature - As a tool user, I want to validate my map file, so that I can ensure any errors cause will be through other sources than the map file